mapping-elections/site/_maps/meae.congressional.congress08.vt.county.md

 Vermont elected three Federalists and one Democratic-Republican to the Eighth Congress.

+Following the 1800 Census, Vermont gained two seats in the House of Representatives.

 Vermont used the district system for electing members to Congress.
-Vermont was apportioned two more seats in the House of Representatives.

 ::: {.results-table}
 <table>